What Is Bitcoin?

-Bitcoin is a digital currency that came into existence on January 2009, which is speculated to be created by Satoshi Nakamato whose true identity is yet to be authenticated.
-It provides transaction fees which is lower than the traditional online payment systems and is controlled by the decentralized authority and is not like the government-issued currencies.
+Bitcoin is a digital currency that came into existence in January 2009, speculated to be created by Satoshi Nakamoto, whose true identity is yet to be authenticated.
+It provides lower transaction fees than the traditional online payment systems, is controlled by a decentralized authority, and is not like government-issued currencies.

 The reward that is given for using bitcoins is called mining.
 In February 2015, it was found that around 100,000 businesses approved and accepted these as the mode of payment.